Commands

 </CodeGroup>

 Command to delete text.
 The command includes a defined list of words that can be recognized for the `delete_range` variable.
-Your application can define different delete actions for each of the options!
+Your application can define different delete actions for each of the options.

 <CodeGroup>

-```json Command config: Delete text icon="square-code" expandable theme={null}
+```js Command config: Delete text icon="square-code" expandable theme={null}

 commands: [